Is Channel Estimation Necessary to Select Phase-Shifts for RIS-Assisted Massive MIMO?: Phase-Shift Selection Schemes

-The first scheme we propose is the one that we obtain by picking the phase-shifts of the optimal $\bm{\phi}_j^{\star}$ given in Lemma~\ref{lemma:norm_maximization}, i.e., \begin{remark} For the proposed phase-shift selection scheme in \eqref{eq:phase-shift1}, we relax the original problem \eqref{eq:optimization1} and project the optimal solution of the relaxed problem \eqref{eq:optimization2} to the closest complex number on the unit circle.
+\begin{remark} For the proposed phase-shift selection scheme in \eqref{eq:phase-shift1}, we relax the original problem \eqref{eq:optimization1} and project the optimal solution of the relaxed problem \eqref{eq:optimization2} to the closest complex number on the unit circle.
 Although we adopt continuous phase-shift design in this paper, Lemma~\ref{lemma:norm_maximization} can also be utilized to devise a discrete phase-shift selection scheme by quantizing the optimal solution of the problem \eqref{eq:optimization2} to the closest feasible points. \end{remark}